• Skip to primary navigation

 16. BMO Clean Energy ETF Fund

-BMO Clean Energy Index ETF (ZCLN) seeks to match, as closely as possible, the returns of the S&P Global Clean Energy Index before costs.
+BMO Clean Energy Index ETF (ZCLN) seeks to match, as closely as possible, the S&P Global Clean Energy Index returns before costs.
 It invests mainly in clean energy companies.

-The fund may invest up to 100% of the fund’s assets in securities of BMO Clean Energy Index ETF.
-Additionally, the fund holds the index’s component securities at the same percentage as it appears in the index.
+The fund may invest up to 100% of its assets in securities of the BMO Clean Energy Index ETF.
+Additionally, the fund holds the index’s component securities at the same percentage as they appear in the index.

 Pros of BMO Clean Energy Index ETF